ffcccc/EigenIterators/README.md

 ```

-## stats -> median, mean, variance
+## stats
 This section started facing the problem of optimize computation of median in a vectorized environment.
 An interesting hint came from the [stackoverflow community](https://stackoverflow.com/questions/1719070/what-is-the-right-approach-when-using-stl-container-for-median-calculation/1719155#1719155):

 >This algorithm handles both even and odd sized inputs efficiently using the STL nth_element (amortized O(N)) algorithm
 and the max_element algorithm (O(n)).
 Note that nth_element has another guaranteed side effect, namely that all of the elements

-before n are all guaranteed to be less than v[n], just not necessarily sorted.
+Now deals with mean, variance and gouped variance too.
 ### Usage
 ```c++
 ...